astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 that at slow speeds, as $\beta_R\rightarrow 0$ and
 $\gamma_R\rightarrow 1$, the denominators all go to 1.
 The numerators are just what Newton would expect, as explained above.
-So the correspondance principle is satisfied.
+So the correspondence principle is satisfied.
 To try to get some more intuition about the implications of this equation, a graph is more helpful than an equation.  {numref}`figoffaxis` shows a graph of
 $\beta'$ as a function of $\gamma_R$ for an arbitrary choice of